abdur-rahman54/Docker/iris-model/README.md

 3. Commit your changes (git commit -m 'Add some AmazingFeature')
 4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a pull request

-## Usage

-Currently its a offline Docker implementation.
-You can only use it on your local machine.